How to View Instagram Without an Account — 2026 Guide

 My friend sent me a link to some restaurant's Instagram page last week.
 I don't have an account — deleted mine about two years ago — and I figured I could just look at the menu photos they posted.
 Nope.
 Three seconds of scrolling and boom: "Log in to continue."
 That blurry overlay hit me like a brick wall.

 It's clearly a strategy to force you into creating an account.
-And for a lot of people — maybe you deleted yours, maybe you never had one, maybe you just don't want Meta tracking everything you do — that's not happening.
+And for a lot of people — maybe you deleted yours for mental health reasons, maybe you never had one in the first place, maybe you just don't want Meta tracking everything you do — signing up isn't happening.
+I know at least four people who ditched Instagram in 2024-2025 and have zero interest in going back.

 Use PeekStories — No Account, No App, No Problem